 Rubin, a Certified Public Accountant with a B.S. in accounting from Penn State University, joined Aqua America in 1989 as an accounting manager after having been employed by KPMG LLP.
 He was later promoted to manager, budgets and finance before being appointed assistant controller in 1994.
 His professional associations include the Pennsylvania and American Institutes of Certified Public Accountants and the National Association of Water Companies – Taxation Committee.

+Before becoming Deputy CFO, Dan served as Executive Vice President, Strategy and Corporate Development for Aqua America and was responsible for Aqua’s strategic growth initiatives.
 Schuller came to Aqua America from J.P.
-Morgan Asset Management – Infrastructure Investments Group where he has been an investment principal since 2007, providing strategic leadership as a director of portfolio companies including SouthWest Water Company—of which he was responsible for the 100 percent stake held by J.P.
+Morgan Asset Management – Infrastructure Investments Group where he had been an investment principal since 2007, providing strategic leadership as a director of portfolio companies including SouthWest Water Company—of which he was responsible for the 100 percent stake held by J.P.
 Morgan-advised investors—and Summit Utilities.
 Specifically for SouthWest Water, Schuller guided the company's turnaround and led its growth strategy, assessing both organic growth and acquisition opportunities.
 Prior to joining J.P.
 Morgan, Schuller was a manager at Mars & Co., an international strategy/general management consulting firm, where he led consulting engagements related to growth and profitability for Fortune 500 companies and conducted due diligence for private equity firms.

 Schuller is a graduate of Purdue University where he earned a B.S., M.S. and Ph.D. in civil engineering.
 His honors include Phi Kappa Phi, Tau Beta Pi and Chi Epsilon.
 He is a member of the American Society of Civil Engineers.
 His volunteer activities include Guiding Eyes for the Blind and 21 Strong, a Down syndrome family support group.
 In addition, Schuller is president of the board at Salesian High School in New Rochelle, NY.